-At CARC we have a very active interest VHF/UHF.
-As well as going portable in RSGB contests we are lucky enough to have a well equipped VHF/UHF system in the club shack.
-On 6m we make good use of the 3 element HF SteppIR which has an additional fixed director making a 4 ele beam in 6m.
+At CARC we have a very active interest in VHF/UHF.
+As well as going portable in RSGB contests we are lucky enough to have a well equipped VHF/UHF system in the Club shack.
+On 6m we make good use of the 3 element HF SteppIR which has an additional fixed director making a 4 ele beam on 6m.
 We plan to upgrade that next year using the upgrade kit from UK company Aerial Parts.
 As well as an extra director this kit adds a fixed reflector closer to the driven element for improved performance. http://aerial-parts.co.uk/6m-kit-for-the-SteppIR-3-ele-beam

 We’re not yet QRV on 4m but we do have a transverter which we plan to drive from the K3 adding an small antenna on the main tower when we service the aerial system in the spring.